PokemonAutomation/ComputerControl/Wiki/Software/Windows.md

 Flash the appropriate one to your device.

-***If you do not know how to do this, it means you skipped the entire [Microcontroller tutorial](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Software/README.md).
+***If you do not know how to do this, it means you skipped the [Microcontroller tutorial](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Software/README.md).
 STOP right now and go back to the Microcontroller tutorial.***

 ## Step 4: Setup the serial connection.